ydarbleoj/wdi-js-tictactoe-template/README.md

 - One controller and a single view is probably all you need, so no routes or resources required.
 - Don't use jQuery or the native DOM api, instead bind DOM elements the Angular way.
 - The original solution comes with all bells and whistles, like delayed fade-in animation and other goodies.
 That's not a requirement but try to make your app feel as close as possible to the original.
-- I encourage you to write in CoffeeScript, but feel free to use plain JavaScript if that's what you are in to.
+- We encourage you to write in CoffeeScript, but feel free to use plain JavaScript if that's what you are in to.

 ###Bonus